-The Group, at the request of the Auditing Committee, has a catalogue of key risks which includes those which affect internal control of financial information.
-The methodology used for the preparation of this catalogue is that of COSO II.
+The Group, at the request of the Audit Committee of the Company, has a catalogue of key risks which includes those which affect internal control of financial information.
+The methodology used for the preparation of this catalogue is that of COSO II (Committee of Sponsoring Organizations for the Commission of the Treadway Commission).

 The homogeneity of the projects carried out over time and the relatively low number of contracts means that the catalogue of key risks relating to internal control of financial information is stable.